-A brief history: I was born and bred in Sheffield, in northern England, which keen listeners will hear from my flat vowels.
+I was born and bred in Sheffield, in northern England, which keen listeners will hear in my flat vowels.
 After school, I spent four years studying English Literature and History at the University of Edinburgh, an experience that taught me – amongst other things – how to battle through horizontal rain and to swear like a Scot (often at the same time).

 I travelled before and after university, volunteering at conservation projects in Ecuador and Australia on the first occasion, and then backpacking around China, SE Asia, Fiji and the US.